secure-device-onboard/docs/docs/iot-platform-sdk/development-guide.md

 ### *Message47Store*
-This JSON* structure contains the new ownership voucher information, temporarily, until till the end of TO2 protocol, created during response generation of [TO2.SetupDevice, Type 47](../protocol-specification/detailed-protocol-description.md#to2setupdevice-type-47).
+This JSON* structure contains the new ownership voucher information, temporarily, until the end of TO2 protocol, created during response generation of [TO2.SetupDevice, Type 47](../protocol-specification/detailed-protocol-description.md#to2setupdevice-type-47).
 This information is stored as a part of TO2 session information per device.

 *Message Body:*
 ```